Working with Linda Trichter Metcalf

 In each of the units listed below, (in turquoise), we’ll use Guided Writes to explore some ordinary assumptions about universal experience such as: being the child of a mother (or mother-substitute), being yourself, belonging to a sex-gender, having consciousness.
 Since personal experience can be organized within these categories, investigating their inherent assumptions can be eye opening.
 Outside material may be introduced into each unit.

-Participants engage with the subjects through Guided Writes and in weekly Conference-calls with Linda Metcalf.
+Participants engage with the subjects through Guided Writes and in weekly Conference-calls with Linda Metcalf and/or PWC Faculty.
+Students are encouraged to have at least 3 Writes each week in our subject area, post all 3, and choose one for discussion during the conference call.
 Each unit takes place over six weekly sessions.

 Because the material in each unit is engaged with through the Guided Write, this unit is required before moving onto other units in this series.
 If this unit is not currently being offered, and you need it in order to take another unit in this series, contact the PWC to arrange to take it privately with a PW teacher.